-D&O insurance is customary for members of the Management Board and the Supervisory Board in Austria.
+Directors' and officers' insurance is customary for members of the Management and Supervisory Boards in Austria.
 In contrast to the rules in Germany, the Austrian Stock Corporation Act does not require a deductible to be personally borne by the individual board member.

 A waiver of claims against a member of the Management or Supervisory Board of a company is only permissible in very limited circumstances.
 In principle, claims must be enforced - unless it is in the best interest of the company not to pursue a claim.
 This needs to be interpreted narrowly.
-If at all permissible, a waiver requires the approval of the Annual General Meeting (with no more than 20% of the statutory capital objecting to such resolution).
+If at all permissible, a waiver requires the approval of the AGM (with no more than 20% of the statutory capital objecting to such resolution).
 Furthermore, five years must have passed since the claim has arisen.